Toloka/docs/en/template-builder/templates/accessories-recommendations.md

     "label": "Select the statements that apply to both products:", "options": [
       {
-        "label": "Product category is \"Candy and chocolate\".", "value": "1"
+        "label": "Product category is “Candy and chocolate”.", "value": "1"
       },
       {
-        "label": "Type of chocolate is milk.",
+        "label": "The type of chocolate is “Milk”.", "value": "2"
-        "value": "2"
       },
       {
-        "label": "Flavor is chocolate and caramel.",
+        "label": "The flavor is “Chocolate and caramel”.", "value": "3"
-        "value": "3"
       },
       {
-        "label": "Item form is chocolate bar.",
+        "label": "The form is “Chocolate bar”.",
         "value": "4"
       }
     ],